jfr3000/drip/README.md

 8. Run `adb shell input keyevent 82` and select enable hot reloading (see https://facebook.github.io/react-native/docs/debugging.html)
 9. We recommend installing an [ESLint plugin in your editor](https://eslint.org/docs/user-guide/integrations#editors).
 There's an `.eslintrc` file in this project which will be used by the plugin to check your code for style errors and potential bugs.

+## Java problems on macOS

+Make sure that you have Java 1.8 by running `java -version`.

+If you don't have Java installed, or your Java version is different, the app may not work.
+You can try just using Android Studio's Java by prepending it to your `$PATH` in your shell profile:

+    ```
+    export PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin:${PATH}"
+    ```

+Now, `which java` should output `/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin/java`, and the correct Java version should be used.

 ## Tests
 You can run the tests with `npm test`.